 At this point, you might be wondering why it would be illegal to get a medical cannabis card online if you reside in a state where marijuana is legalized, but that usually stems from the misunderstandings on how to get this pass at all.

 The manners to go about this process legally are incredibly clear, though a few factors differentiate among the states.

 Overall, it is important to ask the questions, receive the right answers, and to do additional research in order to better understand why some processes are illegal, and why they will continuously be kept that way if people refuse to cooperate.

-An Overview of the Legal Process to Obtain a Medical Cannabis Card
+Overview of Legal Process to Obtain Medical Cannabis Card

-The legal process of obtaining these cards is fairly painless, but does take some persistence in certain circumstances.
+The legal process of obtaining medical cannabis cards is fairly painless, but does take some persistence in certain circumstances.
 Concisely, the legal process includes:

 - Seizure-causing conditions

 - Cachexia, which is a disease that deteriorates the human body over time.